When I was eighteen years old, I broke the law and was condemned to a violent death. I would burn for my sin.

 Why Write This

 These were good people.
 These were people I’d grown up with.
 I’d played board games on their living room floors and eaten dinner at their tables.
-But, their beliefs cut them off from me.
+Their beliefs cut them off from me.
 I don’t know if they believed a pastor’s daughter should die for having sex.
 All I know is I was the “them” in the “us vs. them”.

 As I dug into this, I realized this wasn’t a one-time event.
 There will always be something to panic about, something that men like Gary North can latch onto to promote Christian Reconstructionism.